jurtasun/rcds_intro_nextflow/chapter5/README.md

         path input_file

     output:
-        path "${input_file}_upper"
+        path "upper_${input_file}"

     script:
     """
-    cat '$input_file' | tr '[a-z]' '[A-Z]' > '${input_file}_upper'
+    cat '$input_file' | tr '[a-z]' '[A-Z]' > 'upper_${input_file}'
     """

 }
 ```

 Here, we compose the second output filename based on the input filename, similarly to what we did originally for the output of the first process.

-Note that Nextflow will determine the order of operations based on the chaining of inputs and outputs, so the order of the process definitions in the workflow script does not matter.
+Note that Nextflow will determine the order of operations based on the chaining of inputs and outputs in the workflow.
 Nevertheless, it is always a good practice to write them in a logical order for the sake of readability.

-#### 1.2.
-Add a call to the new process in the workflow block
+#### Add a call to the new process in the workflow block

 Now we need to tell Nextflow to actually call the process that we just defined.
 In the workflow block, add the following call to `convert_to_upper()`: